March is Women’s History Month and we recognize the achievements of incredible women throughout American history.

 In 1987, through Public Law 100-9, the President was requested to issue a proclamation, Presidential Proclamation 5619, which encouraged U.S. citizens to observe Women’s History Month with appropriate observance activities.
 This Proclamation also expanded the week-long observance to "Women’s History Month," and further raised awareness of the achievements of American women.

-This year, the 2021 Women’s History Month theme is: Valiant Women of the Vote: Refusing to Be Silenced.
+In 2021, the Women’s History Month theme was: Valiant Women of the Vote: Refusing to Be Silenced.

 From the early days of women’s activism to our current day, women have continued to exercise their constitutional right to vote, and like many groups, women have protested and marched to attain that right.
 As a result of their efforts, women are now in the legislatures of each state; have held the office of governor; have held office in the U.S. Congress; and even reached the highest level in the executive branch of government, as Vice President of the United States.
 These accomplishments would not have occurred if women did not have the right to vote.